benmvp/react-workshop/01-jsx/README.md

 Notice that instead of `class` it's `className` and `htmlFor` instead of just `for`.

+## Exercises

-Lastly, add the skeleton markup to begin our email application:
+Add the skeleton markup to begin our email application, such as:

 ```js
 export default class App extends PureComponent {